National Navy of Uruguay: Uruguayan Naval Aviation

 Uruguayan Naval Aviation (Aviación Naval Uruguaya or ANU) is the sub-branch of the National Navy for naval aircraft and aviation training.
 Naval aircraft use a new wing emblem instead of the traditional Artigas roundel like the Uruguayan Air Force for easier identification and use the Uruguayan National flag as fin flash.

 It was created as Aeronautic Service of the Fleet (Servicio de Aeronáutica de la Armada) on 7 February 1925, but didn't receive its first aircraft (two CANT 18 and one CANT 21) until 24 September 1930.

 On 12 June 1934, the Naval Air Base "Isla Libertad" in Montevideo's Bay was declared operational.

 In 1942, Grumman J4F Widgeon, Vought OS2U Kingfisher and Fairchild PT-23A trainers were received from the US under Lend-Lease.

 The Naval Air Base Capitán de Corbeta (Corvette Captain) Carlos A. Curbelo at Laguna del Sauce was declared operational on 10 September 1947.

 During the years 1949 to 1957, a large supply of North American SNJ-4, Grumman Avenger, Grumman F6F Hellcat, and Martin Mariner aircraft were delivered.

 The force was renamed Naval Aviation (Aviación Naval) in 1951, and as Uruguayan Naval Aviation (Aviación Naval Uruguaya) in 1955.

-During the middle of the 1960s, most of the planes in the inventory reached the end of their operational lives and were written off.
+The last F6Fs were retired in 1961; during the middle of the 1960s, most of the other planes in the inventory reached the end of their operational lives and were written off.
 In this decade the Beechcraft T-34 A, Beechcraft C-45, Grumman S-2A Tracker, Bell TH-13 and Sikorsky CH-34J were incorporated.
 Some more T-34A/B Mentors were exchanged from the Uruguayan Air Force for SNJ spare parts.

 In 1979 nine North American T-28D Fennec and three C-45 were donated by the Argentinian Navy.
 Fennecs were used as a light attack platform until 2000.
-By 1980 one Bell 222 Airwolf was bought for SAR operations plus one Beech B-200T for maritime surveillance.
+By 1980 one Bell 222 was bought for SAR operations plus one Beech B-200T for maritime surveillance.
 In 1982 three Turbo Mentor and three Grumman S-2G Tracker were acquired.
 Trackers were written off in 2001.
 One S-2G (ANU 854) is on reserve.
 Some of the CH-34Js were exchanged from Hi-Lift Helicopters for three Wessex Mk60.
 Also, several Bell 47G were incorporated from the civilian market.